We will be closed June 8–12, 2026 while attending CEU classes to further our education and stay current in our industry.

 What Happens During a Chimney Inspection?

 Did you know that there are actually three levels of chimney inspection?
-The National Fire Protection Association (NFPA) adopted these levels into code over a decade ago in order to remove inconsistencies in inspections and streamline the whole inspection process across the indusrty.
+The National Fire Protection Association (NFPA) adopted these levels into code over a decade ago in order to remove inconsistencies in inspections and streamline the whole inspection process across the industry.
 All chimney inspections must now be clearly defined as Level 1, Level 2, or Level 3.
-And fortunately for homeowners in the Jacksonville and Middleburg areas, Hudson Chimney is proud to offer them all.
+Fortunately for homeowners in the Jacksonville and Middleburg areas, Hudson Chimney is proud to offer them all.

 • Level 2 Inspection: This level of inspection uses the Chim-Scan camera and is required if changes have been made to your chimney.
 These changes may include switching fuel types, alterations in the shape or material of the flue, or the replacement or addition of an appliance of a dissimilar type, input rating, or efficiency.
 In a Level 2 inspection, you can expect various parts and pieces to be removed from your chimney system so that the technician can get a better look at what’s going on in those harder-to-reach areas.
 This is also the chimney scan you’d need to schedule if you just sold or transferred a property, or recently experienced an operation malfunction or an external event like a building or chimney fire, or seismic weather event.